The S.T.A.R. Method: A More Effective, Less Stressful Way to Process Email

 Do you struggle with having a manageable email Inbox?
 Are you worried that you’re missing something important because you can’t keep up with the volume of email traffic you’re getting?
-Don’t worry, you’re not alone – and there’s an easier way to get have less stress and overwhelm without being anal-retentive that doesn’t require you to learn to be anal-retentive about clearing your Inbox.
+Don’t worry, you’re not alone – and there’s an easier way to have less stress and overwhelm without being anal-retentive and that doesn’t require you to learn to be anal-retentive about clearing your Inbox.

 I’ve written a lot about effective email habits, and I’ve recommended using the R.A.F.T.
 (Read-Act-File-Trash) method to process your Inbox.
 Over the course of time, though, I recognized some of the weaknesses of that particular method, and I’ve changed things up a bit – the process that I’ve distilled and now recommend is the S.T.A.R. method.